Plott Hound

 - The Plott Hound is the official state dog of North Carolina.

-- They are the only major coonhound breed that does not descend from English foxhounds.
+- They are the only breed of the major coonhound types that does not trace its ancestry back to the English Foxhound.

-- Despite their hunting prowess, they are known to be gentle and affectionate with their human families.
+- Despite their hunting background, they are known to be gentle and affectionate with their human families.

 Frequently Asked Questions